yassenshopov/technical-writing/README.md

 [Video 2](video2.mp4)

-Arrow functions can furthed be differentiated by the number of expressions they have in their statement body.
+Arrow functions can further be differentiated by the number of expressions they have in their statement body.

 1. Single-expression arrow functions

-For a simple enough parametric calculation, the following syntax will be plenty, and will keep the arrow function short and concise (and most importantly *functioning*):
+For a simple enough parametric calculation, the following syntax will be plenty, and will keep the arrow function short (and most importantly *functioning*):

 ```